BJSmithIEEE/elmedia0/softdist/README.md

 > **TIP:**  See the [Red Hat Enterprise Linux Life Cycle](https://access.redhat.com/support/policy/updates/errata) page for a full discussion of how long RHEL is maintained, along with the ELS option.

-Instead of using Ansible from the Fedora Project's Extra Packages for Enterprise Linux (EPEL), we use the packages from the [CentOS Configuration Management (CM) / Ansible Special Interest Group (SIG) and their repositories (repos)](https://wiki.centos.org/SpecialInterestGroup/ConfigManagementSIG).
-They match the long-term, sustained (with backported security fixes), dedicated Red Hat Enterprise Linux 'Ansible Engine' repositories (fka 'child channels') for each RHEL release.
+Instead of using Ansible from the Fedora Project's Extra Packages for Enterprise Linux (EPEL), we use the packages from the long-term, sustained (with backported security fixes, at least through 2023Q3) repositories for each release.

 * *now archived* [CentOS Configuration Management (CM) / Ansible Special Interest Group (SIG) and their repositories (repos)](https://wiki.centos.org/SpecialInterestGroup/ConfigManagementSIG)
 * *now redirects* [Red Hat Enterprise Linux 'Ansible Engine' repository (fka 'child channels') for each RHEL release](https://access.redhat.com/products/red-hat-ansible-engine/)